 If you’re travelling with your pet across state and territory borders, be aware that some biosecurity rules may be in place.
 Just as you may not be allowed to transport fruits and vegetables across the border, extra checks may apply for transporting your dog.

 The latest rules (which can change from time to time) are downloadable in a PDF from the Australian Interstate Quarantine website.
-Currently, there are no restrictions for travelling across any state borders with a cat.
-And there is only one state with a requirement for transporting dogs to the state: Tasmania.
+Currently, there is only one state with a requirement for transporting dogs to the state, Tasmania.
+(And no restrictions at all for crossing state borders with a cat.)

 Before dogs travel to Tasmania, whether on the Spirit of Tasmania or on a plane, they must be treated for the hydatid tapeworm.
 This needs to be done within 14 days of entry to Tasmania.
 Evidence can include an official statement from your vet, a statutory declaration or a pill packet and receipt.
 For more information, see this factsheet.